AckerlyXu/heima/articles/sql-database/sql-database-elastic-database-perf-counters.md

-<properties
+---
-    pageTitle="Performance counters for shard map manager"
+title: Performance counters for shard map manager
-    description="ShardMapManager class and data dependent routing performance counters" services="sql-database"
+description: ShardMapManager class and data dependent routing performance counters
-    documentationCenter=""
-    manager="jhubbard"
-    authors="SilviaDoomra"
-    editor=""/>

-<tags
-    ms.service="sql-database"
-    ms.date="05/23/2016"
-    wacn.date=""/>
+services: sql-database
+documentationCenter: ''
+manager: jhubbard
+authors: SilviaDoomra
+editor: ''

+ms.service: sql-database
+ms.date: 05/23/2016
+wacn.date: ''
+---

 # Performance counters for shard map manager

-You can capture the performance of a [shard map manager](/documentation/articles/sql-database-elastic-scale-shard-map-management/), especially when using [data dependent routing](/documentation/articles/sql-database-elastic-scale-data-dependent-routing/).
+You can capture the performance of a [shard map manager](./sql-database-elastic-scale-shard-map-management.md), especially when using [data dependent routing](./sql-database-elastic-scale-data-dependent-routing.md).
 Counters are created with methods of the Microsoft.Azure.SqlDatabase.ElasticScale.Client class.

-Counters are used to track the performance of [data dependent routing](/documentation/articles/sql-database-elastic-scale-data-dependent-routing/) operations.
+Counters are used to track the performance of [data dependent routing](./sql-database-elastic-scale-data-dependent-routing.md) operations.
 These counters are accessible in the Performance Monitor, under the "Elastic Database: Shard Management" category.

 **For the latest version:** Go to [Microsoft.Azure.SqlDatabase.ElasticScale.Client](https://www.nuget.org/packages/Microsoft.Azure.SqlDatabase.ElasticScale.Client/).
-See also [Upgrade an app to use the latest elastic database client library](/documentation/articles/sql-database-elastic-scale-upgrade-client-library/).
+See also [Upgrade an app to use the latest elastic database client library](./sql-database-elastic-scale-upgrade-client-library.md).

 ## Prerequisites